When Do I Move Up Levels in Dancing?

 Your teacher is filling in your syllabus as they go.
 It will look like the one pictured below.

-When Do I Move Up Levels in Dance
+When Do I Move Up Levels in Dancing?

 These are kept in the big filing cabinets in the café.
 If you’ve ever wondered what’s in there, mystery solved!

-When Do I Move Up Levels in Dance
+When Do I Move Up Levels in Dancing?

 When you can do a particular step with correct timing, styling and technique, connecting it neatly to other step patterns it will be crossed off.